rurbin3/ZKit-Framework/README.md

 If any issue found please open an issue to solve it

 # Contact Author
-You can contact me with zkit's official email : zkit-framework@protonmail.com Or contact me from my personal email : 000Zer000@protonmail.com
+You can contact me from my personal email : 000Zer000@protonmail.com

 # Donating